-Walmart is famous for running the company on a shoestring.
-Their “shared room” policy when staff stay in hotels is quite famous.
-And they are notorious for paying badly.
-And yet it is not uncommon when a new store opens to find thousands of people applying for a couple of hundred jobs.
+The culture of the company was built on the premise that Walmart could save the customer money, therefore allowing the customer to live a better life.
+Because of this, Walmart is famous for running the company on a shoestring.
+Their “shared room” policy when staff stay in hotels is quite famous, and they are notorious for paying badly.
+Yet it is not uncommon when a new store opens to find thousands of people applying for a couple hundred of jobs.

-When Walmart began empowering their suppliers, some people said that the balance of power would change.
-Sam Walton from the early days believed that developing partnerships with suppliers would result in a win for both.
-In this light, the scorecard has to be seen as a facilitator to bring suppliers and Walmart closer and a means by which the supplier can improve their sales through Walmart and strive to achieve other goals including environmentally friendly offerings.
+When Walmart began empowering their suppliers with full access to their point-of-sale data through Retail Link, some people said that the balance of power would change, but from the early days, Sam Walton believed that developing partnerships with suppliers would result in a win for both.
+In this light, the scorecard has to be seen as a facilitator to bring suppliers and Walmart closer, as well as a means by which the supplier can improve sales through Walmart and strive to achieve other goals.

-Every few weeks Walmart offers a 3 hour webinar training course teaching suppliers how to use the capabilities of the scorecard, how to interpret the numbers and the key factors that impact on results.
+Every few weeks, Walmart offers a 3-hour webinar training course teaching suppliers how to use the capabilities of the scorecard, how to interpret the numbers, and the key factors that impact on results.

 While many retailers are not quite up to Walmart’s speed, fortunately the days of adversarial relationships between supplier and retailer are gone.
-But it is up to the suppliers to play the game bearing in mind that it is usually the retailer’s ball.
+But it is up to the suppliers to play the game, bearing in mind that it is usually the retailer’s ball.

 Are you prepared to sell in Walmart, knowing that they hold their suppliers to a high standard?
 Download our checklist to get ready for your first buyer meeting.